 Deliverability may also be hindered by what is actually in your email.
 Subject lines with certain spam words will often trigger spam filters and stop your email from getting through.
 To learn what types of spam words and phrases to avoid in your subject lines, click here.
 Including a video in your email is almost guaranteed to trigger spam filters.
 Having a lot of images in your email is not a good idea either and will also slow down delivery.

 It's tempting to want to keep old subscribers on the list forever.
 We know it's a challenge to recruit new subscribers, but did you know that if your email list is old it will actually make your email campaigns less effective?
 If you don't regularly clean your email lists, you risk sending to old email addresses that are no longer active.
 These addresses become spam traps, so it's a good idea to check your reports regularly to see which addresses hard bounced your emails.

 Then there's the subscribers once wanted your emails but no longer do and just have not bothered to unsubscribe.
 Legally it's alright to send to these subscribers in most cases, but realistically you're wasting your time and money.
 Send a re-engagement email asking old subscribers to confirm that they still wish to be on your email list.
 If you do not receive a response, remove them from your list.
 They're not reading your emails anyway!

 Older subscribers are often not as engaged as new subscribers.
 They may have grown accustomed to your emails and now simply ignore them.
 Maybe you haven't updated your email content in a way to keep it interesting to regular readers.
 There are ways to re-engage your email subscribers, which we will explore in "Why Your Readers are Not Engaging with Your Emails: Part 2."

 Email automation saves time and enables you to segment lists for personal targeting.
 Sign up for a 14 day free trial of the SimplyCast platform, which includes email marketing.
-If you want to see it in action, check out a free interactive demo with our friendly team.
+If you want to see it in action, check out an interactive demo with our friendly team.